Behind the Laughter: Reception

-The episode was ranked as the fourth best The Simpsons episode by askmen.com.
+The episode was ranked as the fourth best The Simpsons episode by AskMen.
 In 2012, Johnny Dee of The Guardian listed the episode as one of his five favorite episodes in the history of The Simpsons, noting The Simpsons is "good at self-parody".
 The Simpsons writing staff voted this in their list of Top 15 Simpsons episode becoming the newest episode in the list.
 Screen Rant called it the best episode of the 11th season.